acquia-learnings/booking-app/README.md

   ├── Local (declaration within function thus can be used within the function) ├── Package (declaration outside all functions thus can be used anywhere in the same package) └── Global (declaration outside all functions and capitalized first letter thus can be used everywhere across all packages)

+**Note:** At the package level, you cannot use this colon equals syntax, you have to use the full declaration syntax.

+**Note:** we can't redeclare a variable.
+So within the same scope, we can't initialize that variable twice, but we can continue to reassign values to it, but we can shadow them.
+So if we declare a variable in a package scope, for example, we can read declare that in a function scope, and that's going to shadow the variable at the higher level of scope.

 **Note:** If you do plan on accessing variables in other packages, receiving them as an argument could be one of the best and simplest strategies.
 With this strategy, you might be able to access package-level variables across other packages (Usually this behavior is shown by global-level variables).

 ```gotemplate